 Reading the title is not enough.
-Make sure you read the concept thoroughly and understood what this competition is about.
+When you see a new call for artists, make sure you read the concept thoroughly and understand what this competition is about.
 If you’re into landscapes, then, obviously, your artwork will not fit the idea of a portrait contest.

 2. Understand the Title of the Competition.

 Now read the title again.
 Very often the title prompts what kind of work you should submit to the competition.
 If it is called “Show Your World”, for example, then it means that you are asked to show something important or unique, which describes your life, resonates with you personally, or shows the diversity of the world we live in.
 Find out the specifics and respond to the call with your own unique vision.

 Read about the medium, age, career level, or any other possible details to be accepted to the art competition.

 Often, more than one image is allowed to be sent for consideration.
 Make sure you carefully curate the images you are going to submit to a juried show.
 If one or more artworks do not relate, it may confuse the jurors.
 Avoid sending a broad variety of your artworks to show your range.
 Make sure you’re consistent and not confusing.

 The best way to name the images of your artworks is to include your name, the artwork title, and the medium.
 You can also include the date and price if your work is for sale.

 Upload the images in accordance with size, resolution, and dimension requirements.
 Edit your files before you send them to the competition.
 In order to do this, you don’t necessarily need to have the expensive Photoshop.
 There is an array of other softwares available to help you edit your images.
 For instance, the simple Preview on your Mac provides you with the basic editing tools.